 Edibles Provide Safe Alternative

-Many patients believe that ingesting their medical marijuana is a healthier alternative to inhaling it because there is no exposure to carbon-rich smoke.
+Many patients believe that ingesting marijuana is a healthier alternative to inhaling, because there is no exposure to carbon-rich smoke.
 This is not the case with vaporizing marijuana, as no smoke is produced.
 Some patients, such as those on supplemental oxygen, turn to edibles when other forms of ingestion are no longer a viable option.
-For patients with eating and digestive disorders, edibles are not only a great source of nausea-reducing CBD, but also a vital source of nutrients and calories.
-The same is true for cancer patients suffering from nausea caused by their treatments, and expecting mothers dealing with hyperemesis (morning sickness).
-A few patients choose edibles because they are a more discreet way to medicate, while others simply prefer the effects of ingesting cannabis to the effects of smoking.
+For patients with eating and digestive disorders, edibles are a great source of nutrients and calories.
+The same goes for cancer patients suffering from nausea caused by their treatments, and expecting mothers dealing with morning sickness.
+Patients choose edibles because of their discreet way of medicating.
+While others simply prefer the effects of ingesting cannabis to the effects of smoking.

 When to Choose Edibles

 Because most edibles are exposed to some kind of heat during the cooking process, many of the inactive cannabinoids such as THC-a and CBD-a, are converted to THC, CBD and CBN.
 The cooking process, as well as the high levels of THC found in edibles, work together to create the perfect treatment for many disorders, including chronic pain, muscle inflammation and spasms, autoimmune disorders, nervous system disorders, insomnia, and nausea.
-While anyone can enjoy the benefits of edibles, patients suffering from crohn’s disease, an autoimmune disorder of the gastrointestinal (GI) tract that affects as many as 700,000 Americans, find this method of medicating extremely beneficial.
-Because Crohn’s Disease occurs in the GI tract, edibles distribute useful active and inactive cannabinoids at the root of the problem, instead of having to rely on the bloodstream to carry them from the lungs.
+While anyone can enjoy the benefits of edibles, patients suffering from crohn’s disease, find this method of medicating extremely beneficial.
+Because Crohn’s Disease occurs in the GI tract, edibles distribute useful cannabinoids at the root of the problem, instead of having to rely on the bloodstream to carry them from the lungs.